andreaabellera/Svelte-Frame-Orchestrator/README.md

 5. Delete all entries under the `reel` array to start fresh
 `let reel = []`
 5. Separated by commas, add an object entry into the `reel` array for every frame to be played

 > *Each entry must include an imported Svelte component name, and the duration to display it for.
 The sample convention below can be followed*
 `{component: ImportedComponentName, duration: 1000}`

+> *Alternatively, an 'end' attribute can be used instead of 'duration' to make a frame expire after a provided number of milliseconds (on the below sample, after 5 seconds)*
+`{component: ImportedComponentName, end: 5000}`